Communication of the Trump administration during the COVID-19 pandemic: Lifting restrictions

 On April 17, the White House released their "Opening Up America Again" blueprint.
 Later on May 13, the Associated Press reported that the CDC had also written guidance on lifting restrictions, which was not released to the public.
-The difference between the CDC and the White House's recommendations was that the CDC's recommendations were more specific and more restrictive than the White House's recommendations.
+The CDC's recommendations were more specific and more restrictive than the White House's recommendations.
 The White House plan recommended that "non-essential travel can resume" after 28 continuous days of decreasing COVID-19 cases, whereas the CDC plan stated that resuming non-essential travel will only be under "consideration" after 42 consecutive days of decreasing COVID-19 cases.
-The CDC plan recognizes that COVID-19 cases will likely surge when restrictions are lifted, and local authorities would need to stringently monitor their communities, but the White House plan does not.
-The White House plan offers non-specific recommendations to protect "workers in critical industries" and "the most vulnerable", whereas the CDC plan recommends using demographic information to find out where COVID-19 cases are more likely to increase faster.
+The CDC plan recognized that COVID-19 cases would likely surge when restrictions are lifted, and local authorities would need to stringently monitor their communities, but the White House plan did not.
+The White House plan offered non-specific recommendations to protect "workers in critical industries" and "the most vulnerable", whereas the CDC plan recommended using demographic information to find out where COVID-19 cases are more likely to increase faster.

-On April 20, Fauci warned that the protests against stay-at-home orders may "backfire" if a spike in cases follows an early lifting of restrictions.
+On April 20, Fauci warned that the protests against stay-at-home orders could "backfire" if a spike in cases followed an early lifting of restrictions.
 Fauci argued against the protests, stating that "unless we get the virus under control, the real recovery, economically, is not gonna happen."
 On May 1, Trump described Michigan protesters against stay-at-home orders as "very good people" who are "angry".
 Some of those protesters had brought rifles into the Michigan State Capitol.
 Trump called on Michigan governor Gretchen Whitmer to "make a deal" with the protesters.
 On May 3, White House coronavirus task force coordinator Deborah Birx stated that it was "devastatingly worrisome" that some protesters across the U.S. were not wearing masks or practicing social distancing.
 She warned that these protesters may "go home and they infect their grandmother or grandfather who has a comorbid condition".